Trump Tweets Raise Speculation About Potential Flynn Pardon

-Trump has long said he is considering pardoning Flynn, who pleaded guilty to lying to the FBI in 2017.
+Trump has long said he is considering pardoning Flynn, who pleaded guilty to lying to the FBI in early 2017 about his conversations with the Russian ambassador to the United States.
 The president spent Wednesday night and Thursday morning retweeting supportive statements and a video Flynn tweeted of an American flag flapping in the wind.

 Conway said it would be up to Trump to make any announcement, but called Flynn's treatment a “disgrace."